 “If you’re in B2B sales and you can copy their logo from their website and paste it in your demo where it would appear as a customer, do it,” suggests Frank Chiodo of Trivr Eats.
 “If you know their industry and can configure your demo’s verbiage to match their terminology, do it.
 However you can invest time into helping tell the story of how they would specifically use and benefit from your product, it’s going to help them imagine life after saying yes.“

-If you want to tailor your demo to each individual prospect in this way, you need to know:
+If you want to tailor your product demo to each individual prospect in this way, you need to know:

 Once you’re able to answer these five questions, you’ll be in a much better position to host an effective product demo.
-But there’s one more thing you should do as well: Make sure to also set an agenda for your product demo and share it with your viewers.
+But there’s one more thing you should do as well: Make sure to set an agenda for your product demo and share it with your viewers.

 This is an important part of the preparation process.
 It will help ensure you stay on track during your presentation.
-It will also make your prospects more comfortable as they’ll know exactly what to expect from you.
+It will also make your prospects more comfortable, as they’ll know exactly what to expect from you.
 Comfortable prospects are much more likely to make purchases.

 As we said earlier, that giant list of features on your website, while necessary, won’t actually sell your products or software.
 To entice someone to purchase something, you have to make them understand how your offering will benefit them.
 In other words, you need to describe the value that your product or software will bring to your potential customer.